-David Letterman is upping the ante with his latest obsession — high-stakes poker!
+David Letterman is upping the ante over his obsession with high-stakes poker!

-But pals fear the retired “Late Night” host could be putting his $400 million fortune at risk, sources told The National ENQUIRER.
+But pals fear that the retired “Late Night” host — who’s already announced a return to television with a new show on Netflix — could have already been putting his original $400 million fortune at risk.

 “Dave has rediscovered his love for poker,” dished a source.
 “He hadn’t played in years, but he’s been getting back into it, and he even started teaching his 13-year-old son, Harry, over the kitchen table.
 Now Dave wants to take his skills to Las Vegas, where he dreams of winning big!”